 The Gateway English course develops your English language and independent study skills.
-When you pass Gateway English, you will qualify to move on to English Language Bridging or to Curtin College.
+When you pass Gateway English, you will qualify to enter Curtin University courses or Curtin College courses which require IELTS 6.0, or to move on to English Language Bridging to prepare for courses which require a higher level of English.

 Course information and pathways:

 The duration of your English course would depend on your entry level and the English language requirement for your mainstream program at Curtin University.
-For an assessment of your language pathway, please contact us.
+You can use the Curtin English Pathway Planner to get an idea of your pathway duration.
+If you have any questions, or need help with your assessment, please contact us.

 Delivered at Curtin University’s Bentley campus, the Gateway English course is for students who are at the upper intermediate English levels (IELTS 5.0 – 5.5 or equivalent).
 This course will build your confidence and prepare you for study, work and life.
-Additionally, this course will enable you to meet entry requirements for Curtin College, or the English Language Bridging (ELB) program.
-Successful completion of the ELB program can enable direct entry to Curtin University.
+Additionally, this course will enable you to meet entry requirements for Curtin University or Curtin College programs which require an IELTS 6.0, or for the English Language Bridging (ELB) program.
+Successful completion of the ELB program can enable direct entry to Curtin University courses which require a higher level of English.

 What the course involves